 It rains so often in south Puget Sound that it is hard to believe we need to conserve water, but we do!
 Our drinking water comes from groundwater, and we are not the only ones who depend on it.
 Groundwater also feeds our lakes, streams, and rivers.
 So the more water we take out of the ground for our uses, the less there is to support salmon and other wildlife in our local waters.
-Conservation also helps to delay the need to build new wastewater treatment capacity.
-The less water you use, the less goes down the drain to the treatment plant.
+Conservation also helps keep rates from increasing and delays the need to build new wastewater treatment capacity.

 Tips for Saving Water at Home: